momentohq/public-dev-docs/docs/media-storage/streaming/live-streaming/how-to-medialive-cloudfront.md

 ![CloudFront console with the create distribution fields completed](./_how-to-images/cloudfront-origin.png)

-The *Origin domain* of the CloudFront distribution must be set as the `momento_rest_endpoint` url we used to configure our MediaLive channel, with the *Origin path* as `/cache/<cache_name>`.
+The *Origin domain* of the CloudFront distribution must be set as the `momento_rest_endpoint` url we used to configure the MediaLive channel, with the *Origin path* as `/cache/<namespace_id>`.
 Note the *Origin path* field **is required for this workflow**.

-Since CloudFront is accessed by video players, which don't go through auth flows to obtain API keys or session tokens, we must set up the default policy to add an *Authorization* header with our `player_api_key` for incoming requests.
+Since CloudFront is accessed by video players, which don't go through auth flows to obtain API keys or session tokens, we must set up the default policy to add an *Authorization* header with `player_api_key` for incoming requests.
 This enables CloudFront to automatically forward an API key to Momento, granting read-only access to the generated segments.

 You do not need to enable the *Origin Shield* functionality of CloudFront, Momento takes care of it natively.

-For the **Web Application Firewall (WAF)** settings, select *Do not enable security protections* for our demo.
+For the **Web Application Firewall (WAF)** settings, select *Do not enable security protections* for the demo.

 Now we need to define the CloudFront behaviors for three types of objects read from the Momento origin server: